MrEVandG/dum-language/README.md

 # dum-language

-considering how I followed a [tutorial](https://youtube.com/@tylerlaceby) for a head-start, you should watch some of the tutorials to understand. or you're a giga-nerd who understands this stuff.
+considering how I followed a [tutorial](https://youtube.com/@tylerlaceby) for a head-start, you should watch some of the tutorials to understand. or you're a giga-nerd who intuitively gets this stuff.

 ## what does it do